 Technology is increasingly critical to running a successful restaurant.
 With 78% of customers preferring to pay with either a credit or debit card, and the fact that 87 percent of customers would not (or would not be very likely to) shop at a company that had faced a data breach involving credit or debit card information, failing to protect the company from cybersecurity threats is too big of a liability to let it slip the mind of the CEO.

 Consumer spending makes up 70% of the U.S. economy, and some of the most volatile industries include airlines, restaurants, entertainment, and big-box retailers.
 After recent attacks in Paris and Brussels, even some of the most popular restaurants in the world were sitting near empty.
 Alain Ducasse’s restaurant at the Plaza Athénée hotel in Paris was serving only two tables during the lunch hour after the terrorism scares.
-And his restaurant has a coveted three Michelin star rating – so no one is immune to the affects.
+And his restaurant has a coveted three Michelin star rating – so no one is immune to the effects.
 Restaurant CEOs also have to be on the lookout for deliberate attacks, as corporate sabotage isn’t out of the question.
 Many speculated that some of Chipotle’s recent food safety scares could have been planted by insiders from the GMO industry looking to make a statement.

-Natural disasters – including floods, tornados, hurricanes, typhoons and blizzards – can all also blow earnings estimates and guidance out the window.
+Natural disasters — including floods, tornados, hurricanes, typhoons, and blizzards — can all also blow earnings estimates and guidance out the window.
 Not only if the restaurant is shut down, but crippling after-effects that can compromise food safety, cause building code violations, and more.

 As consumers are becoming more critical of transparent facades, they look for more concrete results.
 While McDonald’s, as a corporation, is very involved with multiple charities – principally its own Ronald McDonald House – and donates tens of millions of dollars each year, it still takes on a negative perception and gets more attention for its harmful impacts than positive contributions.
 Starbucks, on the other hand, has reaped the benefits of its many company initiatives to improve lives for its employees through healthcare benefits and education initiatives.
 CSR is not something that can be delegated by the CEO, it must be the CEO that sets the example and pace.

 There are so many more considerations weighing on the mind of the modern restaurant CEO that it’s little wonder why compensation packages are climbing as high as $26,000 per hour.
-And it’s not just the global view of the business and market dynamics, it’s remembering that each brand, location, country and operating geography, franchisee, and employee within the system also carry their own concerns and issues that could be escalated to the CEO.
+And it’s not just the global view of the business and market dynamics, it’s remembering that each brand, location, country, and operating geography, franchisee, and employee within the system also carry their own concerns and issues that could be escalated to the CEO.

-Couple with this media pressures, earnings calls, same store sales trends, new unit growth, profitability, productivity, big data, disruptive technologies and innovations, nutrition and menu labeling, forecasting and predictive analytics,…again, the list goes on and on.
+Couple this with media pressures, earnings calls, same-store sales trends, new unit growth, profitability, productivity, big data, disruptive technologies and innovations, nutrition and menu labeling, forecasting, and predictive analytics, … again, the list goes on and on.

 It’s a tremendous responsibility.
 Any mere mortal would be terrified.
 But not only must the modern restaurant CEO contend with all of these concerns and more, they must also do it with grace, dignity, empathy for others, and while looking cool and collected from every angle.
 And, fit in quality time with the family and sleep too (those without great teams often suffer poor results and/or stare at their ceiling in bed as if watching a ticker tape scrolling marquee of things to worry about rolling by).

 There’s a lot to think through these days and the stakes seem to get raised every 6 – 12 months as innovation cycles seem to shrink and accelerate the pace of change.
 That’s why when asked how they do it, any successful CEO will say they are surrounded by great people both inside and outside the company.
-Because one person – no matter how terrifically charismatic and talented – can make it all happen alone (even if, ultimately, they alone must answer for the results).
+Because one person – no matter how terrifically charismatic and talented – can’t make it all happen alone (even if, ultimately, they alone must answer for the results).

 * * *

 Aaron Allen and Associates is a leading global restaurant consultancy helping chain foodservice and hospitality executives understand new trends and market dynamics that can enable a future with higher productivity, profits, brand relevance, and to leapfrog the competition.
-For more information on our strategic planning services, facilitating an executive retreat, or to discuss other ways we can help your company solve its most complex challenges and achieve its most aspirational goals, let’s start a conversation.
+For more information on our strategic planning services, facilitating an executive retreat, or to discuss other ways we can help your company solve its most complex challenges and achieve its most aspirational goals, let’s start a conversation